Cyber threat intelligence: CTI sharing

-In 2016, the U.S. government agency National Institute of Standards and Technology (NIST) issued a publication (NIST SP 800-150) which further outlined the necessity for Cyber Threat Information Sharing as well as a framework for implementation.
+In 2016, the U.S. government agency National Institute of Standards and Technology (NIST) issued a publication (NIST SP 800–150) which further outlined the necessity for Cyber Threat Information Sharing as well as a framework for implementation.

+In addition to the United States, the exchange of real-time information on cyber threats is coordinated through international and industry organizations, such as Information Sharing and Analysis Centers (ISACs), which facilitate cooperation among companies in critical infrastructure sectors, including finance, energy, and transport.